Real-John-Cheung/p5.RayCaster/README.md

 ![map.png](./images/map.png)

+#### floor and ceiling
+You can have floor and ceiling for each block in the map too, they are stored in `World.floor` and `World.ceiling` in the same format as `World.map`.
+By default they are `undefined`.
+To load the floor and ceiling data, use `World.loadFloor()` and/or `World.loadCeiling()`.
+You should use numbers that are not in `World.map` to represent ceiling and floor texture, and include the corresponding entry in `World.textureMap`.
+A good way to do that is to use negative numbers for floor and ceiling textures.

+Note that ray casting floor and ceiling are not as fast as ray casting wall.

 #### textureMap
 `World.textureMap` is a `Map` storing texture for each of the block.
 The entries of it are numbers that appear in `World.map`, with the corresponding value denoting the texture (either a css string or a `p5.Image/p5.Graphics` object);